Velvox/Velvox-Scam-Prevention-bot.py/README.md

 - **NSFW Server Detection**: Automatically detects and flags servers marked as NSFW using a database.
 - **Scam Link Detection**: Scans for scam links hidden behind legitimate domains (e.g., `[steamcommunity.com/redeem](https://scamlink.tdl)`).
 - **Malicious Executable Detection**: Warns users about potentially harmful executables, such as APK, MSI, or PS1 files.
+- **And more**: And commands to get info about websites, check files etc...

 ## Bot Setup